 Best Performing ETFs for the Next 10 Years

-In financial markets, what worked for the past ten years seldom works for the next ten years.
+What worked for the past ten years in financial markets seldom works in the next ten.

 With that said, the QQQ Trust ETF (QQQ) and the iShares Semiconductor ETF (SOXX) have decent odds of topping the return charts in 10 years.